-Prior to joining the Grantham Institute, Candice was a Senior Lecturer in Sustainability and Climate Change and her School’s Impact Lead at the University of Surrey.
+Prior to joining the Grantham Institute, Candice was a Senior Lecturer in Sustainability and Climate Change and Impact Lead at the University of Surrey.
 She was also the Knowledge Integrator for the Centre for Evaluation of Complexity Across the Nexus (CECAN) and previously led the Climate Action research theme at the Global Sustainability Institute.

 Recently funded projects include: Assessing climate ambition in the UK climate emergency declarations (PCAN, 2020-2021), Exploring ‘new civil’ politics on climate change at local and national levels (BA, 2019 – Lead: University of Lincoln), Increasing resilience to UK heatwaves (University of Surrey, 2018), Visualising climate impacts (University of Surrey, 2018), Improving responses to Nexus Shocks (ESRC, 2015, 2016), Creating narratives on the UK 5th Carbon Budget (WWF, 2016), and The role of practitioners in the IPCC process (CCCEP, 2014).

 Candice has an interdisciplinary background in climate policy and pro-environmental behaviour with degrees in meteorology (BSc), climate change (MSc) and a PhD in climate change and pro-environmental behaviour.

-- Improving resilience to climate and weather shocks
+- Improving resilience to heat risk and the role of narratives

 - Communications, co-production, pro-environmental behaviour and the science-policy interface

-- Local and national public engagement on climate and sustainability
+- Local and national public engagement and action on climate change

 - Assessment and evaluation of climate policy in the UK